gogobook/my-asp-dot-net/ch6.md

 System.ValueType , though it is hard to see why you would want to do this.)
-The cast from any struct (or primitive type) to object is always available as an implicit cast—because it is a cast from a derived type to
+The cast from any struct (or primitive type) to object is always available as an implicit cast——because it is a cast from a derived type to

-a base type—and is just the familiar process of boxing.
+a base type——and is just the familiar process of boxing.
 For example, using the Currency struct: var balance = new Currency(40,0);
 object baseCopy = balance;